 Attitudes

-Note too that Turtledove treats the Confederacy very sympathetically.
-There’s more than a little glossing over of the realities of slavery and, although slavery one of the main plot issues, the characters discuss it almost entirely from the point of view of practicality, not morality.
-The author does attempt to contrast the attitudes of the South Africans and the Confederates to the slaves.
+Note too that Turtledove treats the Confederacy extremely sympathetically.
+There’s more than a little glossing over of the realities of slavery and, although slavery is one of the main plot issues, the characters discuss it almost entirely from the point of view of practicality, not morality.
+The author does, though, attempt to contrast the attitudes of the South Africans and the Confederates to the slaves.
 The South Africans are out-and-out race-haters, whereas the Confederates have slightly more paternalistic attitudes.

 As Literature